TeacherCon 2025

 Workshop Costs

 As part of the registration process, all participants must fill out an application and be approved to attend TeacherCon.
 Full Scholarships will be provided to many Michigan teachers provided by the CSforMichigan Collaborative.
-Cost should not be a prohibiting factor, please contact the program manager, Larry Wyn, at [email protected] if you have any concerns about the cost.
-Workshop cost range from $1,500 - $3,000 depending on the workshop.
+Cost should not be a deciding factor, please contact the program Applications Manager, Kathy Surd, at kathysurd.gmail.com or Program Specialist, Margaret Lafata at [email protected], if you have any concerns about the cost.
+Workshop costs range from $1,500 to $3,000, depending on the specific workshop.

 Code.org CS Discoveries (6th-10th)